Die4U

 "Die4U" (stylised as "DiE4u") is a song by British rock band Bring Me the Horizon.
-Produced by BloodPop and Evil Twin, it was released as the lead single from the group's upcoming second Post Human release, following 2020's Post Human: Survival Horror, on 16 September 2021.
+Produced by BloodPop and Evil Twin, it was released as the lead single from the band's seventh studio album Post Human: Nex Gen on 16 September 2021.

 The song peaked at number 5 on the Billboard Mainstream Rock Songs chart in February 2022.

 "Die4U" was remixed by Six Impala, retitled as "Die6U" (stylised as "DiE6u").
 The hyperpop remix was released on 17 December 2021.

 Promotion and release

 On 2 September 2021, the band teased the new song on their social media platforms that they were working on along with cryptic teasers until they formally announced the release for the newly titled "Die4U" for 16 September 2021.
 Alongside this, they were promoting and inviting their fans to join "Club H3llh0le" for the same date, which would later be revealed as a teaser for the music video.
 Leading up to the release of the single, the band would relentlessly tease the same 20-second snippet of the song on all their social media platforms, most notably on TikTok.
 On the day of the single's release, the song made its worldwide debut on BBC Radio 1's Future Sounds show with Clara Amfo where "Die4U" was the hottest record of the day.
 The band performed the song on their upcoming September 2021 UK tour at all dates and later played "Die4U" in an acoustic format at the BBC Radio 1 Live Lounge on 30 September to promote the release of the single.